-There are five parts to the Countryside and Rights of Way Act (CROW Act):
+There are five parts to the Countryside and Rights of Way Act 2000 (CROW):

-- Part 1 deals with access to the countryside, also known as the 'right to roam' or 'freedom to roam'
+- Part 1 deals with right of access to the countryside, also known as the 'right to roam' or 'freedom to roam'

-- Part 3 strengthens nature conservation measures and wildlife protection
+- Part 3 deals with nature conservation and wildlife protection

 - Part 4 relates to areas of outstanding natural beauty